Frequently Asked Questions About Optional Practical Training for F-1 Students

 While on OPT post graduation, students must continue to report any name or address changes to the ISA office, because the school continues to maintain the F-1 record until OPT ends.

 Yes.
-US Citizenship and Immigration Services will mail EAD cards to an office address at a university.
-If you will be moving before you receive your EAD card then you will want to have the card sent to you at a friend or relative’s address or at the ISA office address.
+US Citizenship and Immigration Services will mail Employment Authorization Cards to an office address at a university.
+If you will be moving before you receive your EAC then you will want to have the card sent to you at a friend or relative’s address or at the ISA office address.

 To use a friend or relative's address, complete form I-765, by showing your mailing address like this: